-Perhaps the most amazing attraction at all can be seen at night.
+Perhaps the most amazing attraction on the desert tour can be seen at night.
 Given the desert’s remote location and the lack of artificial light, this is one of the most incredible places for stargazing.
 With its crystal-clear skies, no light pollution and 300-plus cloud free days, it is no surprise why San Pedro de Atacama is an absolute must-visit place for stargazing.
 Don’t miss out on any of these tours to the Atacama desert.

 Since colonial times, Santiago, founded in 1541 by the Spanish adventurer Pedro de Valdivia, has served as Chile’s capital.
 It’s located in the Central Valley and it features an amazing mixture of art deco and neo-gothic architecture with fantastic views of the Andes Mountain Range.
 Some of the attractions of Santiago are art collections of pre-Columbian and contemporary art, local markets, and beautiful parks like Cerro Santa Lucía.

 Northern Argentina is known as a region of contrasts since it features historic plazas, red mountains, and green oases.
 Indigenous culture may still be found in the traditions and folklore of this region, which was once part of the Inca Kingdom.
-Salta is the starting point to explore Northern Argentina.
-Visit the Calchaquíes Valley and the city of Cafayate, hometown of Torrontés wine.
-Take some days to explore the province of Jujuy, located at the north of Salta, which features the Humahuca Gorge, declared World Heritage by UNESCO and the Great Salt Flats,
+Salta is the starting point for exploring Northern Argentina.
+Visit the Calchaquíes Valley and the city of Cafayate, the hometown of Torrontés wine.
+Take some days to explore the province of Jujuy, located at north of Salta, which features the Humahuca Gorge, declared World Heritage by UNESCO, and the Great Salt Flats,

 Established in 1959, Torres del Paine National Park features Lakes, glaciers, and hiking paths in its 227.298 hectares of land.
 Paine means “blue” in the local Tehuelche language, while Torres means “towers.”
-Its first inhabitants, the Tehuelches, were a native community of skilled hunters which only survives today in Argentina.
-Explore the “W” trek, Patagonia’s most famous hiking route, and live a multi day experience into the wild.
+Its first inhabitants, the Tehuelches, were a native community of skilled hunters that only survives today in Argentina.
+Explore the “W” trek, Patagonia’s most famous hiking route, and live a multi-day experience in the wild.
 The “Torres del Paine” name refers to the three distinctive granite peaks of the Paine Mountain Range that soar more than 6,500 feet (nearly 2,000 meters) into the sky.